Sun Devil Gym

 Sun Devil Gym is a 4,609-seat multi-purpose arena in Tempe, Arizona.
 It was home to the Arizona State University Sun Devils basketball team from 1953 until the Desert Financial Arena opened in 1974.
 The building is now known as Physical Education West and is used mostly for classrooms and events.

 Prior to its opening, the basketball team played at either College Gym (cap.
-1,500) on the Tempe campus, or at the Mesa Civic Center.
+1,500) on the Tempe campus or at the Mesa Civic Center, which was destroyed by fire in 1959.